 Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Listing Notice 1 Describe the portion of the proposed development to which the applicable listed activity relates.
-15 The development of structures in the coastal public property where the development footprint is bigger than 50 square metres, The preferred location of the ablution block and some of the proposed new parking lots is within the coastal public property and will exceed 50 m 2 . excluding - (i) the development of structures within existing ports or harbours that will not increase the development footprint of the port or harbour; (ii) the development of a port or harbour, in which case activity 26 in Listing Notice 2 of 2014 applies; (iii) the development of temporary structures within the beach zone where such structures will be removed within 6 weeks of the commencement of development and where coral or indigenous vegetation will not be cleared; or (iv) activities listed in activity 14 in Listing Notice 2 of 2014, in which case thatactivity applies.
-Therefore, this activity will be triggered.
+15 The development of structures in the coastal public property where the development footprint is bigger than 50 square metres, The preferred location of the ablution block and some of the proposed new parking lots is within the coastal public property and will exceed 50 m . excluding - (i) the development of structures within existing ports or harbours that will not increase the development footprint of the port or harbour; (ii) the development of a port or harbour, in which case activity 26 in Listing Notice 2 of 2014 applies; (iii) the development of temporary structures within the beach zone where such structures will be removed within 6 weeks of the commencement of development and where coral or indigenous vegetation will not be cleared; or Therefore, this activity will be triggered.